JChristensen/Timezone/ReadMe.txt

 dow     is the day of the week that the rule starts.

-hour    is the hour in local time that the rule starts.
+hour    is the hour in local time that the rule starts (0-23).

 offset  is the UTC offset IN MINUTES for the time zone being defined.